-The answer to the question ‘how long does a criminal record last’ is an important one for everyone to know the answer to.
-If you have committed a crime, no matter how small, you will undoubtedly want to know if you will ever have a clean record again.
+How long does a criminal record last in South Africa?
+It is an important question to know the answer to.
+If you have committed a crime, no matter how small, you will want to know if you will ever have a clean record again.

-If you do not have a criminal record, there is no doubt that you have heard of many terrifying and heinous crimes committed by individuals who have now been charged.
+If you do not have a criminal record, there is no doubt that you have heard of crimes by individuals who have now been charged.

-You would not want to hire a serial rapist without knowing it because his criminal record has been dropped!
+You would not want to hire a thief without knowing it because his criminal record has been dropped!

 Understanding some of the criminal process is good knowledge for anybody to have.
 So take note of the following information.